-6 Lab Submission Rules
+5 Lab Submission Rules

-Cheating has never been a problem in this class, but there are rules.
+Cheating is rarely a problem in this class, but there are rules.
 I am unhappy when I see cheating in any class.
 These may be cases where one student gives a copy of their completed program to another student, and the second student keys it in, possibly with minor changes, such as changing the names of variables.
 In worse cases, the second student uses cut-and-paste to copy the program, or sections of it.
 In almost every case, the second student does not understand how the program works, or why the program says what it says.
 I consider any such behavior to be plagiarism and an honor code violation.
 I want you to learn, but not do things that might let you complete the assignments without learning.

-Open-Neighbor versus Copying: All labs are "open-neighbor" in the sense that you can confer with other people.
-You can read their code (if they let you).
-You can show your code to them.
-You can talk about your code, your approach, your difficulties, and your ideas.
-You can draw pictures and make analogies and ask questions.
-You can use their ideas.
-However, you cannot make a copy of their code or submit their code to GradeBot, even if you first modify it.
+Open-Neighbor versus Copying: On all labs, I allow you to confer with other people, including other students.
+You may read their code (if they let you).
+You may show your code to them.
+You may talk about your code, your approach, your difficulties, and your ideas.
+You may draw pictures and make analogies and ask questions.
+You may use their ideas.
+However, you must not make a copy of their code or submit their code to GradeBot, even if you first modify it.

 Never let another student take, borrow, or keep a copy of any program you wrote for this class.
 You can look at it together.
 If it is printed, please look at it away from any computers.
 If it is online, look at it on the author's own screen.
 Never bring up a window on the second student's screen so they can look at the first student's program.
+Never give a disk or email a copy.
 You can talk about what the program does, and why it is that way.
 Do NOT leave them with a copy of your program.